Commodity & Storage Fumigation

 Step 4 — Fumigant introduction and monitoring.
 Technicians wearing self-contained breathing apparatus introduce the fumigant — aluminum phosphide tablets, magnesium phosphide plates, or sulfuryl fluoride gas — at the calculated dose.
 Recirculation fans distribute gas evenly.
 We monitor concentration levels at multiple points using calibrated gas detectors throughout the entire exposure period.

 Step 5 — Aeration, degassing, and clearance.
 After the required exposure period, we open the structure and activate exhaust fans and aeration systems to ventilate the fumigant.
 We measure residual gas concentrations at commodity level and in the breathing zone.
-The space receives clearance only after readings drop below the permissible exposure limit.
-You receive a signed clearance certificate and full treatment documentation.
+The space receives clearance only after readings read below the permissible exposure limit.
+You receive a signed clearance certificate and full fumigation treatment documentation.
+Our united team ensures every step meets the highest standards.

 Brands We Use